vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/vtex-io-multi-language-stores.md

 Moreover, it's important to highlight that the Messages app aggregates all the translation services in the platform, regardless of the app nature (backend or frontend) and the actor (e.g., user, app, or automatic translation service) which contributed to that translation.

-# Catalog internationalization
+## Catalog internationalization

 So far, we've talked about app messages - text messages exported from a storefront app (declared in its `message` folder), such as a text component from a React block.
 However, we also have catalog messages - messages related to a product name or a product description from the store catalog, which play an essential role in store internationalization.

 Every data from the Catalog API, such as a product name and a product description, is already set as translatable.
 Therefore, it's possible to overwrite an automatic translation of the catalog by sending the appropriate GraphQL query either to the Catalog API or to the Messages app.

-[block:callout]
-{
-  "type": "info",
-  "body": "To learn how to overwrite a catalog message through the Catalog API, please follow this [guide](https://developers.vtex.com/docs/catalog-internationalization)."
+> ℹ️ To learn how to overwrite a catalog message through the Catalog API, please follow this [guide](https://developers.vtex.com/docs/catalog-internationalization).
-}
-[/block]